 Nicotine was first promoted as a weight loss aid for women in the 1920s.
 The manufacturer of Lucky Strike cigarettes advertised its product as a better choice for weight control than sweets.
 The ad campaign was eventually followed by research.
-In the March 1995 issue of “Health Psychology,” researchers reported that smoking increased energy expenditure by as much as 9.7 percent in normal weight women, although women who were obese showed a much lower effect on energy expenditure.
+In the March 1995 issue of "Health Psychology," researchers reported that smoking increased energy expenditure by as much as 9.7 percent in normal weight women, although women with obesity showed a much lower effect on energy expenditure.

 Nicotine is a chemical found in the dried leaves of the tobacco plant.
 It is addictive and people who try to quit can suffer withdrawal symptoms that include irritability, sleep problems, nervousness, headaches and tobacco craving.
 Smoking has been clearly linked to heart disease, lung cancer and lung diseases such as emphysema.
 Tobacco containing nicotine can be smoked, chewed or absorbed through the mucous membranes in snuff.
 Other nicotine products include chewing gum and patches, which allow nicotine to be absorbed through the skin.

 Nicotine appears to act as a weight suppressant by reducing the appetite.
 The effect of nicotine on appetite is particularly notable when a long-term smoker stops smoking; weight gain is a common result.
 According to research published in the December 2002 "Journal of Neurobiology," 70 to 80 percent of people who quit smoking will begin to overeat and gain weight, with women more likely to experience this problem than men.
 The article emphasizes that nicotine shows this weight suppression effect whether administered by smoking or any of the other "smokeless" routes.